1. They Educate Themselves.

 Wise people don’t worry about what other people think or what other people do.
 They know that they can only control themselves and that what other people think doesn’t matter.
-For example, if a wise person lives in a small, modest home because the house was affordable, he or she doesn’t worry about people in larger, costlier homes.
+For example, if a wise person lives in a small, modest home because the house was affordable, they don’t worry about people in larger, costlier homes.

 8. They Are Guided by Wisdom.

 Wisdom is better than riches.
-Wealth is important, but does not take precedence over family, friends, and health.
-Money should be used as a means to achieving one’s goals, but should not be the end goal.
+Wealth is important but does not take precedence over family, friends, and health.
+Money should be used to achieve one’s goals but should not be the end goal.

 9. They Know Their Priorities.